 It’s called the World Famous Suicide Race, a harrowing horseback contest between Native American riders in Washington’s most infamous rodeo.
-This year, one teenager has four days to defend a way of life and keep a family legacy alive.
+In 2017, one teenager has four days to defend a way of life and keep a family legacy alive.

 The Seattle climate activist who turned off the North Dakota Keystone Pipeline gave up his livelihood, his family, and quite possibly—after the upcoming trial—his next two decades of freedom.
 What drives someone to risk it all?